nuuuwan/news_lk3_data/README.md

 *2024-09-18 20:58:00* · [`economynextcom`](https://economynext.com/sri-lanka-president-expects-thursday-talks-with-bondholders-to-end-bankruptcy-179935/) · `en`

-ECONOMYNEXT – Sri Lanka will hold talks with sovereign bondholders on Thursday September 19, President Ranil Wickremesinghe was quoted as saying at a rally, signaling that he expected talks to conclude successfully.
+ECONOMYNEXT – Sri Lanka’s talks with sovereign bondholders will end in September 19, President Ranil Wickremesinghe said at a campaign rally, signaling that he expected talks to conclude successfully.

-Following the talks Sri Lanka’s “bankruptcy will end and support from all countries will be restored”, he was quoted as saying in a text message.

-“He was pleased to report that he had completed the task entrusted to him before September 21,” the message said, indicating that President Wickremesinghe expected talks to be successful.

-Sri Lanka reached a preliminary framework to restructure defaulted bonds with upside/downside securities linked the future gross domestic product growth.

-Sri Lanka is currently rated as being in selective default by rating agencies.
-Once a deal is reached and new bonds issued, they will be upgraded to a higher level.
-(Colombo/Aug17/2024)

-◼️
+He took over a country that was bankrupt and his task was to end it.
+He discussed with the IMF and reached an agreement.
+Then discussions were held with bilateral creditors, with two agreements were reached.
+One with China and another with other countries.

+“By tomorrow the discussions with private bondholders will end,” he told an election rally Wednesday.

+“There we will enter into an agreement.
+When all three agreements are considered, the label of bankruptcy will be removed.”

+When combined with earlier agreements, the label of bankruptcy will be removed, he said.

+“Though we have made the economy stable, it can reverse.
+We have to re-inforce it.”

+...

 [Data](articles/87830d5a.json)